gpeterson406/Greenwood_Book/_book/04-twoWayAnova.md

 ```

-\indent There are two $\omega_{jk}\text{'s}$ in the results, related to modifying the
+\indent There are two $\hat{\omega}_{jk}\text{'s}$ in the results, related to modifying the
 estimates for doses of 1 (-0.68) and 2
 (5.33) for the Vitamin C group.
 If you want to re-construct the fitted values
-from the model that are displayed in Figure \@ref(fig:Figure4-11), you have
+from the model that are displayed in Figure \@ref(fig:Figure4-13), you have
 to look for any
 coefficients that are "turned on" for a combination of levels of interest.
 For
-example, for the OJ group (solid line in Figure \@ref(fig:Figure4-11)), the
+example, for the OJ group (solid line), the
 dosage of 0.5 mg/day
 has an estimate of an average growth of approximately 13 mm.
 This is the
 baseline group, so the model estimate for an observation in the OJ and 0.5 mg/day
 dosage is simply $\hat{y}_{i,\text{OJ},0.5mg}=\hat{\alpha}=13.23$ microns.
-For the OJ and 2 mg dosage estimate that has a value over 25 microns in the
+For the OJ and 2 mg/day dosage estimate that has a value over 25 microns in the
-plot, the model incorporates the deviation for the 2 mg dosage:
+plot, the model incorporates the deviation for the 2 mg/day dosage:
 $\hat{y}_{i,\text{OJ},2mg}=\hat{\alpha} + \hat{\tau}_{2mg}=13.23 + 12.83 = 26.06$
 microns.
 For the Vitamin C group, another coefficient becomes involved from its "main
 effect".
 For the VC and 0.5 mg dosage level, the estimate is approximately 8 microns.